COVID-19 Law Advocacy Topics A-Z Training Wrights' Blog Wrightslaw Store Yellow Pages for Kids

 But he also says, "The best way to avoid trial and litigation is to prepare for trial and litigation."

 Wright relishes his less-frequent courtroom opportunities.
-Take a fast-talking, hyperactive, former football player with a photographic memory and a passion for his work and the challenge is formidable.
+Take a fast-talking, hyperactive, former boxer and football player with a photographic memory and a passion for his work and the challenge is formidable.
 He's a little on the relentless side.

 Kathleen S. Mehfoud, a partner with the Richmond firm of Reed Smith and counsel of school boards around the state, is a longtime opponent.